pearcej/complex/ThinkComplexity/_sources/Evolution/Introduction.rst

 To help people make this transition from confusion to clarity, the most powerful tool I have found is computation.
 Ideas that are hard to understand in theory can be easy to understand when we see them happening in simulation.
 That is the goal of this chapter.

 The code for this chapter is in ``chap11.ipynb``, which is a Jupyter notebook in the repository for this book.
 For more information about working with this code, see :ref:`Section 1.4 <1.4>`.

+.. mchoice:: q_12.1
+   :answer_a: True
+   :answer_b: False
+   :correct: a
+   :feedback_a: Correct.
+   :feedback_b: Incorrect, please refer back to the reading.

+   According to the author, only a third of Americans believe that the theory of evolution is true due to the following reasons:

+   Some reject evolution for conflicts with their religious beliefs.
+   Some were actively misinformed.
+   Many people don't know anything about evolution.